Zasilkovna/prestashop/README.md

 #### Module configuration
 All settings are saved automatically whenever you leave the edited data.
-If you do not have a user account on the Packeta site, it is possible to request a test account at the Customer Service email [info@zasilkovna.cz](mailto:info@zasilkovna.cz):
+If you do not have a user account on the Packeta site, it is possible to request a test account at the Customer Service email [e-commerce.support@packeta.com](mailto:e-commerce.support@packeta.com):
 - **API key** – you can find your key in the client section of Packeta in the *Client support* tab
 - **Sender name** - the sender name you have set in the client section of the list of senders
 - **As the order ID, use** - select whether to use ID or Reference as order ID in export